shivapbhusal/textpy/README.md

 # TextPy
 ## Introduction
-TextPy is a Python package that helps in extracting contents such as words, sentences, dates, numbers, telephone, urls, and mispelled words from a given text.
+TextPy is a Python package which can be used in extracting contents such as words, sentences, dates, numbers, telephone, urls, and misspelled words from a given text.

 ![alt text](docs/images/logo_transparent.png "Logo Title Text 1")

 ## System Requirements
-You need a Python 2.7+ interpreter to run install and run TextPy.
+You need a Python 2.7+ interpreter to install and run TextPy.

-## Platform Support:
+## Platform Support
 Currently, TextPy is supported only in Linux and Mac.

+## Installation Guidelines
-## Getting TextPy
+### Download TextPy
-Open your terminal and clone the repository using the command below:
+Open your terminal and clone the repository using the command below.
 ```Bash
 git clone https://github.com/shivapbhusal/textpy.git
 ```

-or download the source code from the link and unzip it.
+Alternatively, you can also download the project from the link below.
 ```Bash
 https://github.com/shivapbhusal/textpy
 ```

+### Installation
 Navigate to the root of the project directory, and enter the command below.
 ```Bash
 sudo python setup.py install